 - What is the RBC Race for the Kids?

 RBC Race for the Kids Toronto is a family friendly fundraising event that supports youth mental health.
-This year's event offers a 5K walk/run/stroll, a 7K walk/run, and a 15K run.
+This year's event offers a 5K walk/run/stroll, and a 10K run.

 - When and where is the event?